tidalcycles/vim-tidal/README.md

     $ cd ~/.vim/bundle/vim-tidal
     $ sudo make install

+### Configure ###

+You probably need to set a local leader binding and configure tmux target pane.
+See the section Configuration below for more detailed instructions.

 #### Development version of Tidal (x.y-dev)

 If you are using Tidal from a development branch or another branch different